QinlinChen/finj/README.md

 ## finj-clang
-Now that we have `checkpoint()`, we can test the software in the background without generating any side effects that can be percevied by users.
+Now that we have `checkpoint()`, we can test the software in the background without generating any side effects that can be perceiveed by users.
 The testing technique we choose is the **library-level fault injection**.

 We intend to do this by calling `checkpoint()` at the entrance of a library